Dean177/reason-standard/docs/Conventions.md

 In almost all of the functions that `Standard` provides, the data structure the function is operating on will be the first positional argument.

-This is the opposite of the way the standard libraries for related languages like [Elm](https://package.elm-lang.org/help/design-guidelines#the-data-structure-is-always-the-last-argument) or
+This is the opposite the way standard libraries for related languages like [Elm](https://package.elm-lang.org/help/design-guidelines#the-data-structure-is-always-the-last-argument) or